rohiljain2/algorithmic_trading/README.md

 ## Overview

 This project implements an algorithmic trading bot that scans the S&P 500 stocks to identify high-quality investment opportunities based on various technical indicators and machine learning models.
 The bot utilizes the Yahoo Finance API to fetch stock data and calculates key metrics to evaluate potential investments.
+Additionally, it employs Monte Carlo simulations to predict future stock price movements and assess risk.

 ## Features